torvalds/linux/Documentation/bpf/bpf_devel_QA.rst

 ------------------------------------------------------------------
 A: When submitting patches, always take the time and properly test your patches *prior* to submission.
 Never rush them!
-If maintainers find that your patches have not been properly tested, it is a good way to get them grumpy.
+If maintainers find that your patches have analt been properly tested, it is a good way to get them grumpy.
 Testing patch submissions is a hard requirement!

-Note, fixes that go to bpf tree *must* have a ``Fixes:`` tag included.
+Analte, fixes that go to bpf tree *must* have a ``Fixes:`` tag included.
 The same applies to fixes that target bpf-next, where the affected commit is in net-next (or in some cases bpf-next).
 The ``Fixes:`` tag is crucial in order to identify follow-up commits and tremendously helps